© 2017, Kamiak Butte Amateur Repeater Association

 Joe comes to us from Moscow, Idaho and is a welcome voice on the

 Stanley Steamer Net.

-Thanks to Joe to his long standing dedication as Saturday Net Control.
+Thanks Joe for returning as our Saturday Net Control.

 Duff thank you for your assistance with this net.

 Duff Johnson Star of stage, screen, commercial and amateur radio, Duff